Share this

 The Real Cost of No-Shows

-- Schedule gaps that are hard to refill
+- Schedule gaps that are difficult to refill

 What No-Shows Cost Different Grooming Businesses